- Home

 Decorations

 Nails or tacks are not to be used on meeting room walls or ceilings.
-Loose glitter and confetti are not permitted.
 Decorative materials must be colored with water-soluble dyes.
 Candles, incense, or any other open flames are not permitted.

 Tobacco